 Rimini’s green transition began some time ago.
 For more than a decade, in fact, the city has seen, on the one hand, a strong turnaround on issues related to development logic and, on the other, a decisive acceleration on the reconversion of the urban and productive fabric in terms of sustainability and eco-compatibility.

-Some of the city’s most futuristic projects have reached the national and international headlines, such as its ambitious Optimised Bathing Safeguard Plan (better known as PSBO), which will make Rimini the first coastal city to have definitively solved the problem of discharging wastewater into the sea.
+Some of the city’s most futuristic projects have reached the national and international headlines, such as its ambitious Optimised Bathing Safeguard Plan (better known as PSBO), which made Rimini the first coastal city to have definitively solved the problem of wastewater discharge into the sea.

 In recent years, the city’s effort to regenerate the environment and innovate its offerings has become an exemplary case and heritage for the entire country.
 From the Belvedere in Piazzale Kennedy (the heart of the PSBO intervention), the great project that has completely innovated the city’s entire water collection and management system, combining environment, beauty, wellbeing and effective intervention, has begun.
 This effort, together with the redevelopment of its historical and architectural heritage and the enhancement of its urban and green spaces, confirms that Rimini is increasingly a city attentive to environmental sustainability and cultural growth and promotion.

 The Metromare (which allows one to easily reach the various coastal areas and one’s hotel from the train station) is also an initiative that gives impetus to sustainable mobility, just as the important effort that the entire seaside sector is making with the Plastic Free Beach project is worthy of mention.